KKural/R-excerise/Instructional Design of the R Exercise Series.md

 ## Instructional Design of the R Exercise Series
 *Teaching Assistant Application – Dr. Kuralarasan Kumar*

----

 ## 1. Purpose of the Exercise Series

 This R-based learning path introduces criminology students—with no prior programming experience—to data analysis and statistical reasoning using R. All exercises are grounded in criminologically relevant examples and designed to develop not only technical skills, but also statistical thinking and reporting ability.

 The exercises are structured to promote confidence, comprehension, and reproducibility through progressive challenges that connect directly to real-world crime data.

----

 ## 2. Guiding Pedagogical Frameworks

-### 🔹 Bloom’s Taxonomy
+### Bloom’s Taxonomy

-Each exercise is aligned with a cognitive level from Bloom’s Taxonomy:
+Each exercise is aligned with a cognitive level from Bloom’s Taxonomy [1]:

 | Bloom Level         | Example Task                                                            |
 |---------------------|-------------------------------------------------------------------------|